 After the treatment, the leg will be wrapped in compression stockings.
 Remain active and do not spend too much time in bed during the recovery period since this increases the chance of complications.
 Patients should wait 3 days before resuming running, aerobic exercise, or biking.
-Avoid tanning or sunbathing, and use sunscreen if you are going to expose your legs to complete days, removing them only to shower.
+Avoid tanning or sunbathing, and use sunscreen if you are going to expose your legs to sun.

+Wear the compression stockings continuously for three complete days, removing them only to shower.
 Wear them while sleeping.
-After three complete days, compression stockings are optional
+After three complete days, compression stockings are optional.